klausfrieler/parkR/README.md

-# WBA-MLA Solo Generator
+# parkR: WBA-MLA Solo Generator

-The WBA-MLA Solo Generator is a small tool that is able to generate monophonic jazz solos.
-It also contains two data sets of jazz chord changes, the iRealPro collection and changes taken from the Weimar Jazz Database
+The parkR package for R contains the WBA-MLA Solo Generator which is a small tool that is able to generate monophonic jazz solos.
+It also contains two data sets of jazz chord changes, the iRealPro collection and a set of changes taken from the Weimar Jazz Database.
+Paper preprint: https://osf.io/wn27k/

 ## Citation